 Characterised as “the garden of the Aegean”, Lesvos is renowned for its rich flora including olive trees, various orchards and aromatic herbs, its vibrant ecosystems, its climate and its divergent landforms.
 No wonder why Lesvos has such a long history of olive oil production; archaeological finds have brought to light a Bronze Age olive press dated back to 2800 - 2000 BC!

 An indigenous olive tree to Lesvos island is the “Kolovi” variety, or alternatively known as “Valanolia” or “Mytilinia”.
 A feature of “Kolovi” olive trees is that they grow on rocky terrains, up to an altitude of just under 2000 feet (600 meters).
 With its wide root system “Kolovi” enables the transfer of important nutrients and different flavors from the nearby herbs and trees from the soil to the olive fruit, offering an extra virgin olive oil of unique quality and taste.

-Here, at the Cooperative Olive Oils of Lesvos, also known as LESEL, one of the biggest Cooperative organisations within the Greek olive oil industry, we have a deep respect for our heritage and environment.
-Founded in 1929, we are committed to environmental sustainability, high quality products which best satisfy our customers’ needs, always showing a true passion for excellence, integrity and reliability.
+Here, at the Greek Cooperative Olive Oil SA, also known as GRECOO, we have a deep respect for our heritage and environment.
+Established in 1929, we are committed to environmental sustainability, high quality products which best satisfy our customers’ needs, always showing a true passion for excellence, integrity and reliability.
 Olive oil enthusiasts ourselves, we pay great attention to the strict quality, safety and hygiene standards imposed by the international institutions.

 From our point of view, we have it all!

-The history, island’s individuality and LESEL people’s care and devotion outline the ideal place for the production of one of the best extra virgin olive oils globally; Lesvos Gold®.
+The history, island’s individuality and Greek Cooperative Olive Oil people’s care and devotion outline the ideal place for the production of one of the best extra virgin olive oils globally; Lesvos Gold®.